Minimize Distractions to Improve your Writing Focus and Productivity

 With the internet out of reach, there’s not much left to do but write!

-If you are like me, you probably read and reply to each and every relevant email.
+If you are like me, you read and reply to each relevant email.
 That’s great, as long as you don’t do it in the middle of writing.
 Email notifications are distracting, to say the least.

 The moment you stop writing and start responding to an email, you are voluntarily interrupting your chain of thoughts and drifting away from the task at hand.